 Cyanobacteria cells have cell wall mainly composed of peptidoglycan, which can be dissolved by lysozyme, similar to eubacteria.
 The cell wall of cyanobacteria also contains pectin, mucopolysaccharide, cyttoic acid, diaminoheptanoic acid (DAP), etc. The vast majority of cyanobacteria have thick or thin gelatinous sheaths outside the cell wall, so cyanobacteria were also called mucopolysaccharides.
 The cell walls of cyanobacteria contain cellulose and intracystic acid, which, like eukaryotic cells, also have bacterial characteristics.

 Bacterial cell walls are mainly composed of peptidoglycan (also known as membranins, mucins or mucopoleptides), intracellular acids and special lipid complexes.
 The mechanical strength of bacterial cell wall depends on the presence of peptidoglycan, which can account for 10%~30% of the dry weight of bacteria.
-Except for bacteria without cell walls, almost all bacteria have polypeptidoglycans, but there are differences in the amount, which is the main reason that cell walls have certain hardness and keep bacterial cells in a certain shape.
+Except for bacteria without cell walls, almost all bacteria have polypeptidoglycans, but there are differences in the amount, which is the main reason that cell walls have a certain hardness and keep bacterial cells in a certain shape.
 Bacterial cell walls are usually distinguished by Gram staining into two types, Gram-positive (G+) and Gram-negative (G-).
 Gram+ bacterium cell wall is thicker, of which chemical composition is simple, generally containing 90% peptidoglycan and 10% teichoic acid.
 The cell wall is basically composed of a thick layer of peptidoglycan interspersed with teichoic acid.
 The cell wall of Gram- bacteria is thinner than that of Gram+ bacteria, and its chemical composition is more complex.
 It can be divided into the outer membrane and the thin peptidoglycan layer.

-Fungus Cell wall
+Fungus Cell Wall

-The main components of fungal cell walls are polysaccharide chains (chitin, cellulose, glucan, mannan and other polysaccharide components) composed of hexose or hexose, as well as proteins, lipids, melanin and inorganic salts.
+The main components of fungal cell walls are polysaccharide chains (chitin, cellulose, glucan, mannan and other polysaccharide components) composed of hexose as well as proteins, lipids, melanin and inorganic salts.
 Electron microscopy showed that the yeast cell wall has two layers, the inner wall is a complex of chitin and β -glucan, they constitute the mechanical strength of the cell wall; The outer wall contains proteins that radiate along the cell’s surface.